nikolalsvk/blog/content/blog/render-async-2-1-6-released/index.md

 ## Default header `X-Requested-With` is now set

-If you are using Vanilla JS part of the gem (you don't have jQuery in your project or you want Vanilla JS for some reason), each request was missing `X-Requested-With` header.
-This header is important and is set by jQuery be default.
+If you are using Vanilla JavaScript part of the gem (you don't have jQuery in your project, or you want Vanilla JS for some reason), each request was missing `X-Requested-With` header.
+This header is important and is set by jQuery by default.
 It is set by default because some servers check this header as a precaution from CSRF attacks.
 More about CSRF attack and `X-Requested-With` header can be found in